-Replace or clean the air filter at the intervals given in Preventative Maintenance, Section 5.
+Replace or clean the air filter at the intervals given in Preventative Maintenance on page 5-1.
 Make sure all clamps on the intake tube and filter are tight.
 If dust or foreign materials enter the engine, permanent damage can be caused to the engine.